 - The nature of technical information to repair and service new cars is rapidly changing, with digital files and codes, and appropriate diagnostic tools, now often necessary to complete a car repair or service. - Independent repairers have continuing problems accessing technical information for new cars.
-Few car manufacturers provide equivalent access to the technical information provided to their authorised dealers and preferred repairer networks, and many provide very little or no information at all. - Independent repairers may be able to obtain technical information from sources other than the car manufacturer in Australia; however, the information is commonly incomplete, not applicable to Australian models, or offers no security of ongoing supply. - Car manufacturers may have legitimate concerns about the sharing of some securityrelated technical information to repair and service new cars.
-Regardless, in other jurisdictions this information and data is securely shared with independent repairers.

-The ACCC has informed itself on these issues through consideration of a range of evidence including submissions from stakeholders, site visits and the reports of an automotive technical expert engaged by the ACCC to further examine the submitted claims of stakeholders, which found that access to technical information for independent repairers is inconsistent.
+Few car manufacturers provide equivalent access to the technical information provided to their authorised dealers and preferred repairer networks, and many provide very little or no information at all. - Independent repairers may be able to obtain technical information from sources other than the car manufacturer in Australia; however, the information is commonly incomplete, not applicable to Australian models, or offers no security of ongoing supply. - Car manufacturers have legitimate concerns about the sharing of some environmental, safety and security-related technical information to repair and service new cars.
+Regardless, in other jurisdictions this information and data is securely shared with vetted independent repairers, and subject to safeguards to enable it to be shared.
+Stakeholders provided limited information about whether the sharing of technical information in other jurisdictions has affected the rates of car thefts. - The ACCC has informed itself on these issues through consideration of a range of evidence including submissions from stakeholders, site visits, consultations with car manufacturers, and the reports of an automotive technical expert engaged by the ACCC to further examine the submitted claims of stakeholders, which found that access to technical information for independent repairers is inconsistent.